biotty/humble/README.md

 # Compiling the Interpreter

-This is a work-in-progress and there is not yet any full interpreter written in C++.
-Here is how
+This is a work-in-progress and there is not yet any full interpreter.
-I have this development set up.
+Here is how I have this development set up.

-## Get packages, i-e
+## Get c++ environment and cmake
 ```
 apt install build-essential cmake libgtest-dev
 ( cd /usr/src/googletest